What do you feel?

 You may want to consider whether the feelings expressed in the poem, and your feelings about the poem, are the same all the way through, or whether they change and develop between the beginning of the poem and its end.

 Feelings of a poem can deliver some challenging aspects to discuss, especially in the physical sense.
-In the next Step, you delve further as you meet Rebecca and the students who discuss their feelings and interpretation of the poem.
+In the next Step, you explore this further as you meet Rebecca and the students who discuss their feelings and interpretation of the poem.

 © University of Reading